DeXP/dexp.github.io/_posts/articles/2021-05-15-best-nintendo-switch-games.md

 {% include image path="mario-kart.jpg" alt="Mario Kart 8 Deluxe" link=true %}

 The only party racing game for Switch.
 It has a cartoonish feeling and looks like a game for kids.
 But [Mario Kart](https://www.nintendo.com/games/detail/mario-kart-8-deluxe-switch/) has its own pretty advanced physics and racing strategies.
 Totally recommended for 2-4 players.

+### Super Smash Bros.
+Ultimate

+{% include image path="super-smash-bros.jpg" alt="Super Smash Bros.
+Ultimate" link=true %}

+The only fighting in this top is [Super Smash Bros](https://www.nintendo.com/games/detail/super-smash-bros-ultimate-switch/).
+You could play the game as traditional 1-to-1 fighting, or have a huge team-to-team battle with like 4 people in each team.
+The game looks simple and trivial at a first glance.
+But it is much deeper than it looks.
+Also, it's fun to play.
+Especially with 4 players at the same time.

 ### Mario Tennis Aces